 - Surface Casing (Conductor Barrel)

 Surface casing is required for horizontal directional drilling, and serves as a starter casing to guide the drill.
 It is installed through an overburden at the entry point.
 Steel casing is hammered into the ground at the required angle (ranging from 9° to 30°), and spoil is removed by an auger.
-Casings typically average 30 m to 50 m, and can reach a maximum length of 200 m.
+Casings typically average 30 m to 50 m, and can reach a recommended installation length of 200m.

 - Tunnel Boring / Pipe Jacking

 Tunnel Boring and Pipe Jacking Systems are used to hydraulically install underground pipelines (up to 4.2 m/168 inch OD range) within strict alignment and grade tolerances.
 The likelihood of settling or sloughing is very low.
 Wheel machines are equipped with various cutter heads and sand shelves.
 A closed-face attachment is available for boring in unstable ground conditions.
 This versatile system can be easily adapted to work with any jacking pipe, in any pipe joint length.
 It can accommodate a wide range of pipe diameters.

 Tunnel Boring Machines are used to excavate tunnels with a circular cross section through a variety of soil and rock strata.
 They can bore through hard rock, sand, and almost anything in between.
 Tunnel diameters can range from 1 m and exceed 15m (3 ft to 49 ft).